-Actually, it's quite surprising that Bill Murray didn't make an appearance in the 1978 train wreck, because Bea Arthur, Harvey Korman, Starship Airplane and Art Carney did.
-It's almost like the producers tried to turn the Star Wars legacy into a comedy variety show--in one segment, Bea plays a singing bartender and Harvey is a four-armed alien who tries to romance her and consumes alcohol (or whatever concoction they imbibe on the planet Tatooine) by pouring it into a hole in his head.
+Actually, it's quite surprising that Bill Murray didn't make an appearance in the 1978 train wreck, because Be a Arthur ("may the force BEA with you!"), Harvey Korman, Starship Airplane and Art Carney did.
+It's almost like the producers tried to turn the Star Wars legacy into a comedy variety show.
+For starters, you have Arthur playing a singing bartender and Korman as a four-armed alien who tries to romance her and consumes alcohol (or whatever concoction they imbibe on the planet Tatooine) by pouring it into a hole in his head.
 The comic relief is well intended, but it's also a little embarrassing.
-The storyline also takes place on "Happy Life Day" (the equivalent of Christmas) and introduces us to the disturbing notion of Wookies procreating; we discover that Chewbacca has a wife, son, and father.
+The storyline also takes place on "Happy Life Day" (the Star Wars universe's equivalent of Christmas) and introduces us to the disturbing notion of Wookies procreating; we discover that Chewbacca has a wife, son, and father.
 It also introduced the character of Boba Fett (via a cartoon) and features Carrie Fisher as Princess Leah singing at the end.

 All of which, I'll admit, sounds intriguing.
 I've never seen the special in its entirety and I don't even remember it as a kid, but the clips are out there and it's possible to watch the whole thing on YouTube.
 George Lucas loathed it, and told fans that it didn't match his vision of Star Wars.
 TV Guide ranked it number 11 on their "25 Most Hilarious Holiday TV Moments", mentioning that it was "unintentionally hilarious".
 The toy company Kenner was planning on creating characters of Chewbacca's family, but after the poor reception the special received, it canceled them.
 Supposedly prototypes still exist; I would imagine they're worth quite a bit of moolah.